shashank195/Heart-Disease-Predictor/README.md

 ## Project Objective

-*

-The project involves training a machine learning model (K Neighbors Classifier) to predict whether someone is suffering from a heart disease with 87% accuracy.
+* The project involves training a machine learning model (K Neighbors Classifier) to predict whether someone is suffering from heart disease with 87% accuracy.

 ## Needs of this project